Hope Bay incident: The incident

+Aftermath

 The Argentine authorities had already issued an apology in the aftermath of the 1 February eviction of British personnel and said the commander at the base had exceeded his authority.
-However, the real reason behind the incident was its likely propaganda value, as part of the Argentinian leader, Juan Peron's, nationalist antarctic dream.
+However, the real reason behind the incident was its likely propaganda value, as part of the Argentinian leader Juan Peron's nationalist Antarctic Dream.
 When the Argentine base was relieved, Peron greeted the members of Esperanza Detachment with a hero's welcome.

+On 7 February, while still on duty at Hope Bay, Burghead Bay ran aground in severe weather.
+This mishap prompted a court martial in November 1952.
+The frigate eventually limped to Stanley with the governor and its passengers on 10 February.